 This approach provides you with potentially significant tax savings and a guaranteed income for life.
 You make a gift of as little as $10,000; you receive an immediate income tax deduction, a guaranteed payment you can count on for life for you (or a loved one), and leave a legacy that will support our CASA children in perpetuity.
 Payments are fixed and based on your age.
 The older you are the greater the annuity payment.
-You can do this through the Community Foundation and it’s proceeds would go into the Endowment Fund that we have there.
+You can do this through the Community Foundation and it’s proceeds would go into CASA's Endowment Fund.

 Charitable Remainder Trust

 This approach is similar to the Charitable Gift Annuity, except you may opt to receive a fixed percentage of the trust’s fair market value, rather than a fixed payout.
 When the trust is terminated, the assets are transferred to CASA to benefit our children.

 This is another easy way to leave a CASA legacy.
 Simply name Court Appointed Special Advocates of Santa Cruz County, EIN 77-0305354, as a beneficiary of your policy.
 Your estate will be entitled to an offsetting charitable deduction.
 You can also name us as owner and beneficiary of an existing or new life insurance policy.
 You will receive an immediate tax deduction that usually approximates the cash surrender value of the policy.
 All premium payments made thereafter are deductible as a charitable contribution.